Academic Preparation

 • 1 semester of Psychology

 Prerequisites to optometry school are school specific.
-Please refer to the relevant website below for detailed course requirements.
+Additional coursework across disciplines may be required.
+Please refer to the relevant websites below for detailed course requirements.

 • 2 Semesters of Biology with labs